Skip to content

 Update your Unit Beascout Pin

-The Boy Scouts of America and the Montana Council drive folks to Beascout.org to find out more information on Scouting.
-Unit information needs to be up-to-date so that folks can connect with local scouting.
+Scouting America and Montana Council direct those interested in learning more about Scouting and who want to find a unit to visit BeAScout.org.
+Therefore, unit information needs to be up-to-date so people can connect with local scouting.
 The link here gives step by step instructions on how to update your Unit Pin.

 Commissioner Resources